Google Fax: How to Send and Receive Faxes with a Google Fax Number

 For international number availability, refer to the FAQ section of your preferred email fax service.
 There are companies like eFax and MyFax with numbers available in dozens of countries around the Globe.
 Just keep in mind that not all countries offer toll-free and vanity varieties of numbers.

-If you want to get a fax number right now, simply head to the service of your preference and create a new account.
+If you want to get a fax number that works with Google right now, simply head to the service of your preference and create a new account.
 It's as easy as following a few information fields!

 Even if you don't want to invest in a monthly fax subscription you can obtain a number for free by creating a free trial account.
 Most services let you test out their plans for a month, including an online fax number.
 They may ask you for credit card info, but they won't charge you anything during that month, it's just a way of preventing fax fraud and spam.